 There are 6 formal sports and recreational facilities comprising a rugby field in Groblersdal, a cricket and soccer field in Tafelkop, and four soccer stadiums in Elandsdoorn, Groblersdal, Hlogotlou and Tafelkop respectively.
-In addition to the above there are 30 informal sports fields in the Moutse, Hlogotlou, Zaaiplaas and other parts of the municipality.
+In 86 | P a g e addition to the above there are 30 informal sports fields in the Moutse, Hlogotlou, Zaaiplaas and other parts of the municipality.
 The current focus of the municipality is to maintain the existing sports facilities rather than providing any significant expansions or new facilities.
 Cultural Historic Sites and Tourist Attractions in the EMLM area are also not actively formalised or promoted.